-Research Assistant - Brookings Metropolitan Policy
+Policy Analyst - Brookings Metropolitan Policy

 As one mayor expressed to us recently, many local initiatives are in fact national priorities delivered through states and localities because they know how to apply public and private resources most effectively.
 Furthermore, intergovernmental coordination is increasingly essential on issues such as counterterrorism, trade promotion, and disaster preparedness.

 Here are three observations on how the Trump administration’s proposed budget cripples America’s system of integrated governance between federal, state, and local officials: